 The entire letter to the Galatians concerned correcting the influence some Jews had gained directing them to follow the law and become circumcised.
 Even today there are those who would direct gentile Christians into the realm of law keeping.
-Gentile Christians have access to the kingdom the same way as Jewish believers, through the regeneration of being "born again" in Christ.
+Gentile Christians have access to the kingdom by being placed into the body of Christ.
+Jewish believers will enter by being transformed by Jesus when he returns.